Best Practices for Files on Roll20

 Roll20 now supports using your own music on the virtual tabletop.
 For more information on how to upload and use your own files, please reference our Jukebox documentation.

-Roll20 supports four audio file types: MP3, OGG, FLAC, and WAV, with all audio uploads having a maximum upload size of 20MB each.
+Roll20 supports four audio file types: MP3, OGG, FLAC, and WAV, with all audio uploads having a maximum upload size of 20MB each (increased limits are coming soon for audio uploads).
 Please note that all audio is converted using an Opus codec at a bitrate of 96kHz regardless of format.

 Let’s take a look at the differences in these file types, as they all offer advantages and disadvantages: